What Is Cohousing?

-The term cohousing does not include a hyphen.
-Many people use the hyphen, but the spelling used by the Canadian Cohousing Network, the Cohousing Association of America, the UK Cohousing Network and Cohousing Australia, is without the hyphen.
+Many people hyphenate the term cohousing, but the spelling used by the Canadian Cohousing Network, the Cohousing Association of America, the UK Cohousing Network, and Cohousing Australia is without the hyphen.

+Community decision making is non-hierarchical and usually by consensus, however this does not impact the ownership form.
 Cohousing is not a particular legal form or means of holding interest in real property.
 The legal ownership form generally chosen for the completed community is the strata/condominium, however some communities have chosen to use the co-op/share structure.
-Although community decision making is non-hierarchical and usually by consensus, this does not impact the ownership form.
 Regardless of the legal structure chosen, the community is ultimately bound by the rules and laws set out by the provincial acts governing stratas/condominiums or co-ops/share structures.

-The cohousing development process does not of itself generate below market priced homes.
-Although the development process does not include profit if the resident group is the developer, the homes are often of higher quality with more green-built features than conventional housing.
+The development process does not of itself generate below market priced homes.
+Although that process does not include profit if the resident group is the developer, the homes are often of higher quality with more green-built features then conventional housing.
 This makes them less costly to maintain and operate, but does contribute to higher construction costs.

 An aspect not often considered when looking at affordability is the cost of living.
 Because of the social structure and easy access to shared resources, cohousing homes provide opportunities for reducing living costs that are not available in conventional neighbourhoods.
 The homes can be smaller without negatively impacting lifestyle and the sharing reduces consumption.
 As a result, cohousing contributes to the affordable housing continuum.